Hassansaqib0/PodPointRestfulBooker/README.md

 Once you have successfully imported the collection then please follow the below steps on how to use and trigger the Restful booker collection requests and please follow the below **sequence** for triggering requests

+1) As we have imported the postman collection then we might have losed the values for the variables which i have created in colletion settings

+2) Once you have imported the file successfully please go to Restful-booker collection settings then Pre-request script tab

+3) in the Pre request script please copy the script present there then remove it and save the collection

+4) go to the 'create auth token requet' and then trigger the request successfully

+5) Go back to Restful-Booker collection settings and put back the script and save it

+this should bring back values for the variable and the pre scripts should work as expected

 1)	In the postman application once you click on the Restful-booker file then it will open the drop down with all the requests already configured  as shown in the screenshot

 ![33](https://user-images.githubusercontent.com/111247381/184609220-8ce620a7-b779-4ea8-b629-72fc008f87f0.png)